 The Whitetail Ski Patrol is a member chapter of the National Ski Patrol (NSP).
 As a team of primarily volunteers, we use our outdoor emergency care skills and knowledge of mountain operations to make our host mountain, Whitetail, a safe area for our guests to ski, board and enjoy.
 We number approximately 100 active members but are eager to increase our membership.
 Along the way, we have a great time furthering our own snow skills and enjoying the great camaraderie of a team of other like minded folks!
 Interested?
 Here’s some basic information:

 This half-day on snow session allows us to evaluate your existing skill level and ensure a proper foundation to become a patroller.
 During the evaluation, we will run you through drills on a variety of terrain - snowplow, sideslip, falling leaf, traverse, kick turns, long, medium, and short radius turns, bumps, etc. You do not have to be an expert skier or snowboarder but you must be a competent, secure, and confident skier or snowboarder, 18 yrs or older.
-The current date for our ski/board off is Sunday Feb 24, 2019.
-Check this page periodically for details or updates and contact us for confirmation.
+The snow skills evaluation is held in late-February.
+Contact us for details & registration.

 Initial training Consists of several components, for a total of 120 to 140 hours, including: